aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `session_expiration` - (Optional) The time after which the established session for assuming role expires.
 Valid value range: [900-43200] seconds.
 Default to 3600 (in this case Alicloud use own default value).
 It supports environment variable `ALICLOUD_ASSUME_ROLE_SESSION_EXPIRATION`.

-* `credentials_uri` - (Optional, Available in 1.141.0+) The URI of sidecar credentials service.
+* `credentials_uri` - (Optional, Available since 1.141.0) The URI of sidecar credentials service.
 It can also be sourced from the `ALICLOUD_CREDENTIALS_URI` environment variable.

-Nested `endpoints` block supports the following:
+* `external_id` - (Optional, Available since 1.207.1) The external ID of the RAM role.
+  This parameter is provided by an external party and is used to prevent the confused deputy problem.
+  The value must be 2 to 1,224 characters in length and can contain letters, digits, and the following special characters:`= , . @ : / - _`.

+### `endpoints`

 **NOTE:** Due to certain API restrictions, the endpoints pointing to the area should be consistent with the `region_id`.